Freshman Coach – Softball

 Position Overview:

-1.0 FTE Special Education teaching position to work with students with Autism Spectrum Disorders (ASD) at Centerview Elementary School, serving students K-4 grade.
+1.0 FTE Special Education teaching, to work with students with Autism Spectrum Disorders (ASD) at Spring Lake Park High School with students in grades 9-12.

 The successful candidate will be an individual who …